sampreet-chawla/GA-unit4-ruby-intro-to-ruby/README.md

 By the end of this, developers should be able to:

-- Run Ruby code using Ruby REPL and interpreter.
 - Identify basic language features and types in Ruby.
-- Write a fizzbuzz script in Ruby.
 - List and use common operators in Ruby.
 - Identify operators in an expression and explain what they do.